Strange3438/WSL2/README.md

 # For GUI
 Win-KeX provides a GUI desktop experience for Kali Linux in Windows Subsystem for Linux (WSL 2) with the following features:

+# Window mode
+Start a Kali Linux desktop in a dedicated window
+# Seamless mode
+Share the Windows desktop between Windows and Kali application and menus
+# Enhanced session mode
-Window mode: Start a Kali Linux desktop in a dedicated window Seamless mode: Share the Windows desktop between Windows and Kali application and menus Enhanced session mode: Similar to Hyper-V, uses RDP for a more feature rich experience
+Similar to Hyper-V, uses RDP for a more feature rich experience
   * Sound support
   * Shared clipboard for cut and paste support between Kali Linux and Windows
   * Root & unprivileged session support
   * Multi-session support: root window & non-privileged window & seamless sessions concurrently
   * Fully compatible with WSLg

 Installing win-kex
 ```sudo apt install kali-win-kex -y```